Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 Learn what TXT records are and how they're used for domain verification, SPF, DKIM, and DMARC.
 Includes examples for the DNScale dashboard and API.

 A TXT (Text) record stores arbitrary text data in DNS.
 While originally designed for human-readable notes, TXT records are now essential for domain verification, email authentication (SPF, DKIM, DMARC), and various security protocols.
+They are one of the most versatile DNS record types and you will likely have more TXT records than any other type in a production zone.

 How TXT Records Work